 In order to ascertain early incident control, expert SFOs initially used covert tactics.
 Covert methods allowed SFOs to be completely prepared to enforce a tactic within a highly controlled and rehearsed framework.
 By alerting the suspect to the on-going police operation, six SFOs feared that “blowing the job” would give the suspect preparation and reaction time to escape and/or pose a lethal threat.
 Initial police dominance on arrival was reported by ten expert SFOs as a method of establishing early compliance in order to ease the pressure of the subsequent phases by negating unplanned, responsive and therefore more risky methods and outcomes.

 Whilst eleven expert SFOs heavily emphasised gaining and maintaining control as the strategy behind their tactical decisions, only one novice AFO discussed this.
-However, despite a lack of explicit discussion of this issue, novice AFOs did prioritise covert methods as a means to maintain an advantage over a suspect and to reduce their opportunity to escape.
+Yet, despite a lack of explicit discussion of this issue, novice AFOs did prioritise covert methods as a means to maintain an advantage over a suspect and to reduce their opportunity to escape.

 Training Mode

 Through repeated practice, certain behaviours are automatically initiated in response to specific situational cues without conscious cognitive deliberation (Shachak et al., 2009).
 Supporting this, if situational assessment indicated that control was achievable, officers from both samples (eleven expert SFOs and five novice AFOs) automatically reverted to tactical responses in accordance with SOPs (referred to as “training mode”).
-Because they require little monitoring, automatic responses are fast and efficient, freeing limited cognitive resources to consider other aspects of the incident (e.g. situational assessment, recognition of critical cues and adaptation).
+Because they require little monitoring, automatic responses are fast and efficient, freeing limited cognitive resources to consider other aspects of the incident (e.g., situational assessment, recognition of critical cues and adaptation).
 Training mode was more readily utilised by expert SFOs than novice AFOs; however only up to a ‘tipping point’ of a perceived immediate threat to own life which instead automatically initiated defensive behavioural responses.

 Chunking